Associate Dean for Academic Programs,

 About Jon Rust

-Dr. Jon P. Rust is a Professor of Textile Engineering and the Head of the Textile Engineering, Chemistry and Science (TECS) Department in the Wilson College of Textiles at North Carolina State University.
+Dr. Jon P. Rust is a Professor of Textile Engineering in the Textile Engineering, Chemistry and Science (TECS) Department in the Wilson College of Textiles at North Carolina State University.
 The Wilson College of Textiles is the leading institution of its type in the world and produces over half of the doctorates in its field in the United States.
 The TECS Department comprises three undergraduate programs and two masters programs.
 The Bachelor of Science degree programs are in Polymer and Color Chemistry, Textile Engineering, and Textile Technology.
 The Master of Science degree programs are in Textile Chemistry and Textile Engineering.

 As a faculty member, Dr. Rust has taught courses in many aspects of Textile Engineering but primarily in fiber and polymer science, fiber to yarn conversion, and senior design.
 His teaching awards include the Gertrude Cox Award for Innovative Excellence in Teaching and Learning with Technology, the NCSU Distinguished Undergraduate Professor Award, and he is a three-time Wilson College of Textiles Board of Governors Award nominee.